 - The carrier’s threat to cancel your insurance policy or refuse renewal in the future if you file a claim

-- Claiming that you seek compensation that is not covered for specific damages or that they consider the damages are excluded in your coverage.
-Insurance companies love to change the rules after they've provided coverage in an umbrella policy.
+- Claiming that you seek compensation that is not covered for specific damages or that they consider the damages are excluded from your coverage.
+Insurance companies love to change the rules after they’ve provided coverage in an umbrella policy.
 The right attorney can help you stand your ground when they attempt to redefine what is covered and not.

-- Claiming that your homeowner's insurance policy is void because you omitted information or provided false information when applying for coverage.
+- Claiming that your homeowner’s insurance policy is void because you omitted information or provided false information when applying for coverage.
 Insurance companies often try to find loopholes that they can use to escape payment of claims.
-These companies often use tactics as smokescreens designed to make the claimant change their minds about filing a claim.
+These companies often use tactics such as smokescreens designed to make the claimant change their minds about filing a claim.

 - Denying your insurance claim while accusing you of hiding evidence or concealing material facts

-- Denying their policyholder's claim if those at fault are uninsured or underinsured, asserting that the policy does not extend coverage beyond the homeowner's property, including in other driver's insurance policy, the homeowner's auto insurance, or another type of coverage.
+- Denying their policyholder’s claim if those at fault are uninsured or underinsured, asserting that the policy does not extend coverage beyond the homeowner’s property, including in other driver’s insurance policies, the homeowner’s auto insurance, or another type of coverage.